-Try real Italian coffee, ice-cream and pizza
+Try real Italian coffee, ice-cream, and pizza

-Night Train to Paris (via Milan) – 12 hours
+Train to Paris – 7 hours

 Paris is a byword for romance, a synonym for style and the epitome of elegance.
 The pride of France and one of the most beautiful cities in the world, Paris needs little introduction, from the Eiffel Tower to the Pont Neuf, bedazzling visitors and oozing charisma at every turn.

 See the Mona Lisa at the Louvre museum

 Watch a cabaret act the famous Moulin Rouge

 Finish your trip back in the UK’s enigmatic capital city, or continue your onward journey home to your nearest UK station for free using your Interrail pass!

 With no stress!
 With the 3 week Whole Hog all of your transport from the UK to the continent and back is included already.
 Travel by train from your nearest city to London, and then start your journey in style on board the Eurostar from St Pancras, it’s that easy!